gcallah/BookReviews/mitchell.md

 Distributism Schumacher

-"Is work a blessing or a curse?"
-(75)
+Mitchell then turns his attention to the distributists and ordo-liberals.
+Distributism What is a intellectual movement founded by Hilaire Belloc and GK Chesterton, based on Catholic social teaching.
+The ordo-liberals were mainly German, market-oriented economists who nevertheless rejected laissez-faire, believing that the market needed regulation to produce good social outcomes.

-"too little consideration is given to human scale in our economic arrangements" (84)
+They shared a concern that "too little consideration is given to human scale in our economic arrangements."
+(84)

+The increasing dominance of giant private firms and giant government bureaucracies over social life meant that workers Became alienated from their product, and no longer found fulfillment in their work.
+As Röpke put it:
 "Work instead of being a satisfaction and fulfillment of life becomes a mere means and the hours spent at work a mere liability, whereas normally these ought to represent an asset in the balance sheet of life."
-Röpke (85)
+(85)

 "The proletariat is bereft of productive property and therefore his options are constricted, for all his decisions must be made in terms of exchange."
 (86)